BRGM/ComPASS/doc/tutorial.rst

   To avoid lots of time step failures, you might change the initial_timestep and the increase_factor.

-  What is the impact on the gas saturation ?
+  What is the impact on the gas saturation?

 .. warning::